Understanding the Causes of a Broken Tooth Crown: What You Need to Know

 You might also feel the crown becoming loose or even see visible cracks.

-In some cases, part of the crown may fall off, leaving the underlying tooth exposed.
+In certain cases, part of the crown may fall off, leaving the underlying tooth exposed.

 Catching these signs early allows for timely repairs or replacements, minimizing further dental complications.